Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

 - The accuser and the accused both have the right to appeal.
 The circumstances under which this can occur are detailed in the Student Handbook.

-Note: College regulations specifically prohibit the harassment, abuse, threat or intimidation of any witness or party to an incident.
+Note: University regulations specifically prohibit the harassment, abuse, threat or intimidation of any witness or party to an incident.

-Because of the serious nature of acts of sexual misconduct, the College encourages students to pursue appropriate remedies in the State judicial system.
+Because of the serious nature of acts of sexual misconduct, the univeristy encourages students to pursue appropriate remedies in the State judicial system.

 If the assaulted student chooses to file criminal charges through the Commonwealth of Virginia court system, the following procedures can be expected:

 After the formal investigation by the police, an interview will be conducted with the Commonwealth Attorney to decide whether there is a basis for prosecution.

 If the case proceeds through the court system, staff from the Victim Assistance Program are available for support and guidance.
 This program is operated by the Commonwealth Attorney's Office to help insure the fair and compassionate treatment of the crime victim.
 The Victim Assistance Director is there to provide: